STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Simulation Results

+All parameters required to initialize the proposed planning, risk analysis, and replanning framework are summarized in Table~\ref{tab:tableParamters}.
+This table collects the \ac{MRAV} physical and actuation limits, workspace geometry, \ac{STL} predicate bounds and timing intervals, robustness and smoothing parameters, replanning thresholds, and the statistical descriptors used to model human pose uncertainty.
+Together, these quantities fully specify the optimization problem in Section \ref{sec:motionPlanner} and allow reproduction of the reported results.

+To validate the proposed framework, simulations were conducted at two levels of fidelity.
+First, numerical experiments in MATLAB were used to analyze the optimization-based planner in isolation, without explicitly modeling the \ac{MRAV} dynamics or the low-level tracking controller.
+These tests provided insight into the structure of the planner trajectories and into the role of the \ac{STL} specifications and cost terms.
+The analysis was then extended to the Gazebo robotics simulator in a \ac{SITL} configuration \cite{SilanoSMC19, Cora2024RAM}, where full vehicle dynamics and onboard controllers were included, allowing assessment of closed-loop feasibility and implementation realism.
+This progression from MATLAB to Gazebo therefore supports a comprehensive evaluation of both high-level planning and execution-level behavior.

+The proposed architecture deliberately separates offline mission planning from online recovery: the full \ac{STL}-constrained nonlinear program is solved prior to execution, whereas only short-horizon, safety-critical replanning problems are solved online during flight.

+The evaluation metrics employed in this section are selected to directly reflect the objectives encoded in the \ac{STL} formulation rather than to provide generic benchmarking scores.
+In particular, robustness margins, energy-related quantities, replanning time, and uncertainty-driven risk indicators are used to assess safety, comfort, feasibility, and operational viability in the considered collaborative task.
+These indicators are also used to provide a quantitative basis for comparison with conventional planning approaches that do not explicitly encode such specifications, without forcing misleading equivalences between planners addressing fundamentally different problem formulations.

+It is worth emphasizing that the collaboration-oriented specifications and risk-based indicators introduced in this paper are not strictly required to obtain dynamically feasible trajectories.
+Even in their absence, the planner can satisfy vehicle dynamics, actuator limits, workspace constraints, and basic mission timing.
+Their role is instead to shape the resulting behavior toward interaction-aware solutions by enforcing ergonomic approach directions, limiting approach speed and propeller activity near the operator, preserving visibility, and quantifying sensitivity to human-pose uncertainty.
+The analyses in Sections~\ref{sec:comparativeAnalysis} and~\ref{sec:riskAssessment} illustrate that removing or relaxing these terms does not prevent task execution, but leads to trajectories with less desirable interaction characteristics and eliminates quantitative insight into robustness margins in collaborative settings.

-The simulations were designed to validate several key aspects: (i) the adherence of planned trajectories to mission requirements; (ii) the capability of our approach to extend \ac{MRAV} endurance by comparing energy-aware solutions with those that do not incorporate energy considerations; (iii) the ability of the system to replan in response to unexpected disturbances; and (iv) the effectiveness of the proposed risk-aware analysis framework in assessing and quantifying risks associated with deviations from \ac{STL} mission requirements under uncertain conditions.
+The simulations were designed to validate four key aspects: (i) satisfaction margins \ac{wrt} to mission requirements (see Section \ref{sec:objectHandover}); (ii) the influence of the energy-aware term on trajectory structure and endurance (see Section \ref{sec:comparativeAnalysis}); (iii) the ability of the system to recover from disturbances through robustness-aware replanning (see Section \ref{sec:comparativeAnalysis}); and (iv) the effectiveness of the uncertainty-aware risk analysis framework in quantifying degradation of \ac{STL} satisfaction under human pose variability (see Section \ref{sec:riskAssessment}).